Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 To investigate if such completeness differences in $\pm l$ can hide the physical OLR signature in angle space, we remove 0\%, 30\%, or 70\% of the test particles at Galactic coordinates $y>0$ or $y<0$ from both the \texttt{Fiducial\_40} and \texttt{Fiducial\_51} simulations.
-Figure \ref{fig:issues_with_incompleteness} compares the corresponding $\delta N$ distributions with the OAS line and the `$\langle \phi \rangle = 0$' line in angle space.
+Figure \ref{fig:issues_with_incompleteness} compares the corresponding $\delta N$ distributions with the OAS line and the `$\langle \phi \rangle \sim 0$' line in angle space.

-We find that for 70\% completeness differences the `red/green' pattern follows the `$\langle \phi \rangle = 0$' line because of the imposed completeness break at $\phi=0$.
-We conclude from this that if the $\delta N$ distribution follows closely the `$\langle \phi \rangle = 0$' line, there is a danger that what we are seeing is not a physical signature, but rather a selection effect.
+We find that for 70\% completeness differences the `red/green' pattern follows the `$\langle \phi \rangle \sim 0$' line because of the imposed completeness break at $\phi=0$.
+We conclude from this that if the $\delta N$ distribution follows closely the `$\langle \phi \rangle \sim 0$' line, there is a danger that what we are seeing is not a physical signature, but rather a selection effect.

-In the case of 30\% completeness differences, the pattern in $\delta N$ follows still cleanly the OAS line, just as in the ideal case of 0\% completeness difference.
-We conclude therefore that the completeness variation across $\pm l$ in \emph{Gaia} DR2 RVS should be weak enough to not hide the physical resonance signatures in angle space.
+In the case of 30\% completeness differences, the pattern in $\delta N$ still follows cleanly the OAS line, just as in the ideal case of 0\% completeness difference.
+We conclude therefore that the completeness variation across $\pm l$ in \emph{Gaia} DR2 RVS are not strong enough to hide the physical resonance signatures in angle space.